Fixed-point arithmetic: Computer language support

 Explicit support for fixed-point numbers is provided by a few programming languages, notably PL/I, COBOL, Ada, JOVIAL, and Coral 66.
 They provide fixed-point data types, with a binary or decimal scaling factor.
-The compiler automatically generates code to do the appropriate scaling conversions when doing operations on these data types, when reading or writing variables, or when converting the values to other data types such as floating-point.
+The compiler automatically generates code to do the appropriate scaling conversions when doing operations on these data types, when reading or writing variables, or when converting the values to other data types, such as floating-point.

 Most of those languages were designed between 1955 and 1990.
 More modern languages usually do not offer any fixed-point data types or support for scaling factor conversion.
 That is also the case for several older languages that are still very popular, like FORTRAN, C and C++.
 The wide availability of fast floating-point processors, with strictly standardized behavior, has greatly reduced the demand for binary fixed-point support.
 Similarly, the support for decimal floating point in some programming languages, like C# and Python, has removed most of the need for decimal fixed-point support.
-In the few situations that call for fixed-point operations, they can be implemented by the programmer, with explicit scaling conversion, in any programming language.
+In the few situations that call for fixed-point operations, they can be implemented by the programmer, with explicit scaling conversion, in any programming language that supports explicit integer types.

 On the other hand, all relational databases and the SQL notation support fixed-point decimal arithmetic and storage of numbers.
 PostgreSQL has a special numeric type for exact storage of numbers with up to 1000 digits.

 Moreover, in 2008 the International Organization for Standardization (ISO) published a draft technical report to extend the C programming language with fixed-point data types, for the benefit of programs running on embedded DSP processors.
 Two main kinds of data types are proposed, _Fract (fractional part with a minimum 7-bit precision) and _Accum (_Fract with at least 4 bits of integer part).
 The GNU Compiler Collection (GCC) supports this draft.